Road Restraints Risk Assessment Process (RRRAP)

 - Terminology has been updated within the tool to reflect the DMRB update which was introduced on April 2nd.
-(If designing a solution to TD19, any new references should be transposed to original references valid at the time of the design (before April 2nd ) cross-referencing using RRRAP desk guidance for v3.0).
+(If designing a solution to TD19, continue to use v3.0 of the tool selected at the landing page).

 - A facility to assess Expressways in England (highways designed to GD300) have been incorporated to futureproof the tool with new road classifications of D2E and D3E being introduced.

 - Temporary Barriers now have a fully functional assessment questionnaire (selected using the design reasons section)

 - allowing assessment of sites for periods greater than 28 days including the ability to print a full report displaying detailed results allowing for the preparation of MCHW Appendix 4-1 requirements